lillianwang112/chinese-learning-app/README.md

 ## 💡 Study Tips

-1. **Import multiple decks** - Add all the topics we're covering this semester
+1. **Import multiple decks** — Add all the topics we're covering this semester
-2. **Use writing practice** - Actually drawing characters helps with retention way more than just recognition
+2. **Use writing practice** — Actually drawing characters helps with retention way more than just recognition
-3. **Try different modes** - Mix up flashcards, writing, matching, and tests to keep it interesting
+3. **Try different modes** — Mix up flashcards, writing, matching, and tests to keep it interesting
-4. **Combine decks before quizzes** - Use the Combine Decks feature to merge multiple lessons into one deck for weekly review
+4. **Combine decks before quizzes** — Use the Combine Decks feature to merge multiple lessons into one deck for weekly review
-5. **Use Writing Test Mode** - Once you're somewhat comfortable with the characters, switch to Test Mode where the characters are hidden and you write from memory
+5. **Use Writing Test Mode** — Once you're comfortable, switch to Test Mode where characters are hidden and you write from memory
+6. **Adjust your SR speed** — In Account & Settings, use the spaced repetition slider to make cards come back sooner or later based on your study pace
+7. **Sign in for cloud sync** — Create a free account to keep your progress synced across your phone, tablet, and computer

 ## 📚 Available Vocabulary Decks